github/docs/content/osmand/map/map-styles-and-parameters.md

 In navigation in cities, you need to see public transport in more contrast and stops.
 Of course, this setting shows train routes too.

-You can click to public transport stop and choose one of public tranport route.
-You see all route with named stops.
+You can click to public transport stop and choose one of a public transport route.
+You see all routes with stops.

 In OsmAnd  we can choose special rendering for these needed: